 Fielding the 14 types of kits required for the Family of Medium Tactical Vehicles, or FMTV, presented Army Product Manager JBC-P with several manufacturing and installation challenges.
 AFC's Combat Capabilities Development Command, or CCDC, used its rapid prototyping capabilities to design and engineer universal installation kits for JBC-P that will work regardless of FMTV variant.

 "The process has been iterative with designing, testing and validating.
-We've been prototyping as we go," said Tim Knabel, a project lead in the Prototyping Integration Facility of CCDC's center for Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance and Reconnaissance -- or C5ISR.
+We've been prototyping as we go," said Tim Knabel, a project lead in the Prototyping Integration Facility of CCDC's center for Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance and Reconnaissance.

 The team focused on selecting designs, materials and manufacturing processes tailored to a transition to industry for manufacturing thousands of installation kits.
 The engineers and technicians also ensured the prototypes meet all technical specifications by testing for mechanical, electrical, temperature, humidity, shock and vibration requirements.